AI4LAM/full-stack-deep-learning-4-glams/README.md

 - 🧪 Testing and deployment

 ### Why you might want to do the course?
 There is a lot of interest in applying AI/ machine learning in GLAM settings with a range of potential applications being explored.
-A previous study group followed the fastai course with a focus on a GLAM setting (link).
+A previous [study group](https://github.com/AI4LAM/fastai4GLAMS) followed the fastai course with a focus on a GLAM setting.

 Whilst creating and training models is an important part of using deep learning/machine learning there are lots of steps before after and during this which are also important.
 Some of these additional considerations are technical but many contain social components too.
-We also hope that following this course with others working in the GLAM setting will usefulwill be useful since we will have many of the same challenges (IT infrastructure, $$$ etc.)  and opportunities (open and interesting data, IIIF etc.) which may also be different from a business deployment of ML.
+We also hope that following this course with others working in the GLAM setting will useful will be useful since we will have many of the same challenges (IT infrastructure, $$$ etc.)  and opportunities (open and interesting data, IIIF etc.) which may also be different from a business deployment of ML.

 ### Pre-requisites